Ciao!

 I kept moving, both mentally and physically.
 At nineteen I went to Australia, then to Canada a few years later.
 I spent some time in London before starting my Bachelor’s degree in Bologna.
 Living abroad taught me that understanding people comes before teaching them anything.
 Language, culture, and learning all break down quickly without empathy.
 That lesson stayed with me.

-That experience shaped how I approach instructional design.
-I care less about perfect explanations and more about how learners feel while learning.
-If they feel lost, judged, or stuck, learning slows down.
-If they feel capable, curious, and safe to try, learning happens.
-Empathy shows up in small choices: how activities are framed, how mistakes are handled, how much space learners are given to think and explore.
+That experience shaped the way I think about learning and design.
+I care less about perfect explanations and more about what people experience while learning.
+If they feel lost, judged, or stuck, everything slows down.
+If they feel capable, curious, and safe to try, learning starts to happen.

 icuwadaiko1990